-Complete Level-of-Effort worksheet located at: http://science.energy.gov/sbir/funding-opportunities/application-resources/.
+Complete Level-of-Effort worksheet located at: http://science.energy.gov/sbir/applicant-and-awardee-resources/.
 (Attach in Field 12 - Research & Related Other Project Information)

-h) R&R SUBAWARD BUDGET ATTACHMENT(S) FORM: (Field 12 on the form) [if applicable, Budgets for Subawardees (including research institutions]
+R&R SUBAWARD BUDGET ATTACHMENT(S) FORM: (Field 12 on the form) [if applicable, Budgets for Sub-awardees (including research institutions]

-You must provide a separate, cumulative SF424 (R&R) budget and budget justification for each Fast-Track subawardee that is expected to perform work estimated to be more than \$100,000 or 50 percent of the total effort (whichever is less).
+You must provide a separate, cumulative SF424 (R&R) budget and budget justification for each Fast-Track sub-awardee that is expected to perform work estimated to be more than \$100,000 or 50 percent of the total effort (whichever is less).
 A budget and budget support for all other proposed subcontracts are required and may be submitted in an alternative format.

-Note: After the Subawardee has e-mailed its completed budget back to you, attach it to one of the blocks provided on the form.
-Use up to 10 letters of the subawardee's name (plus .xfd) as the file name (e.g., ucla.xfd or energyres.xfd).
-Additional budget information for any subawardee will likely be required if selected for award.
+Note: After the Sub-awardee has e-mailed its completed budget back to you, attach it to one of the blocks provided on the form.
+Use up to 10 letters of the sub-awardee's name (plus .xfd) as the file name (e.g., ucla.xfd or energyres.xfd).
+Additional budget information for any sub-awardee will likely be required if selected for award.

-i) SBIR/STTR INFORMATION FORM [MANDATORY]
+m.
+SBIR/STTR Information Form [Mandatory]